qxoko/anobe/README.md

 Anobe nukes all Adobe processes from orbit whenever you're done using them.

 A number of modern software vendors feel that because you are ~willing~ forced to pay rent for their now-industry-standard software, this entitles them to permanently hog your hardware without oversight or visibility.
-It's only moderately savvy users who might ever notice that Adobe is unnecessarily running double-digit numbers of unique, non-trivial background processes at all times, either sending computer telemetry back to Adobe or simply leaking memory to absurd degrees during a soak of more than, say, 48 hours.
+It's only moderately savvy users who might ever notice that Adobe is unnecessarily running double-digit numbers of unique, non-trivial background processes at all times, either sending computer telemetry back themselves, or simply leaking memory to absurd degrees during a soak of more than, say, 48 hours.

 (I have personally caught the Adobe Desktop Service — basically the "do I need to update" poller — leaking over a gigabyte of memory after around four to five days of uptime).